-The clock on the wall reads 10:42.
-Eighteen minutes left — three questions to go.
-Pinching the bridge of my nose, I struggle to picture the notes I reviewed over and over last night.
-Bleary-eyed and exhausted, I crashed out on the couch at 3am, hoping to snatch a few hours’ sleep before my phone buzzed to wake me.
+The clock on the wall reads 10:42am.
+Eighteen minutes left—three questions to go.
+I pinch the bridge of my nose, struggling to picture the notes I reviewed over and over last night.
+Bleary-eyed and exhausted, I’d finally crashed out on the couch at 3am, hoping to get a few hours’ sleep before my phone buzzed to wake me.

-As though on cue, the backpack at my feet starts vibrating.
-I glance around, hoping no one can hear the low buzz.
-Thank God I switched the ringer off.
+As though on cue, the backpack at my feet starts to vibrate.
+I glance around, hoping no one can hear the low buzz of the phone.
+Thank God I remembered to switch the ringer off.
 Who the hell would be calling me right now?
-None of my friends ever call me.
-We’re a strictly text generation.
-Dad knows I’m in a final.

-The vibrating finally stops and I concentrate on the paper in front of me.
+The vibrating finally stops and I concentrate on the exam in front of me.

-Though the question sends a smirk across my face, the answer is fairly straightforward and my scratching pencil joins the sounds of forty-one others, dashing across the paper.
+The question sends a smirk across my face and my scratching pencil joins the sound of forty-one others, dashing across the paper.

-Malolactic fermentation (or ML) is a secondary fermentation that converts harsh malic acids to rounder, softer lactic acids.
-ML produces diacytel as a side product of the fermentation, which gives a buttery character to California-style Chardonnay.
-ML is generally performed on a percentage of the wine, though some Chardonnays are taken through 100% malolactic …
+Malolactic fermentation (or ML) is a secondary fermentation that converts harsh Malic acids to softer Lactic acids.
+It produces diacetyl as a side-product, which adds “buttery” notes to Chardonnay.
+It’s generally performed on a percentage of the wine, though some Chardonnays are taken through 100% ML …

 I snicker, and the guy in front of me glances back, frowning.
 I wave a silent apology.
-I’ve never been a big fan of Chardonnay — hated it from the first sip of well-watered-down Napa Valley Chard my mother let me taste when I was eleven.
+I’ve never been a fan of Chardonnay—hated it from the first sip of well-watered-down Napa Chard my mother let me taste when I was eleven.